Edi013/Edi013/README.md

-- 👋 Hi, I’m @Edi013 - friendly user from Craiova (RO) , wild about developing myself in a professional way _!
+- 👋 Hi, I’m @Edi013 - from Craiova (RO)
+-
+- __print_my_self__()
+-
+- !!!
+Deep passion for - > programming < - (I have caught this feeling 1 year ago and it's still here !)
+- !!!
+Passion for - hardware (I do love Thinkpads💻 and MacBooks💻, but wait to see my PC 🖥️)
+- !!!       ❤️🎬 - interact with people, eye contact is an ART
+- !!!          💸 - economics, investments (planned ones , not gambling), being smart with your money
+-
+- 🌩️ Wild about developing myself in a professional way _!!!_
 - 👀 I’m interested in OOP & Algorithms  .
-- 🌱 I’m currently learning C++, Python, but a lot of fun is HTML & CSS
+- 🌱 I’m currently learning C++, Python, HTML & CSS.
+- 🌱 Excited & Eager to learn : Java, Cloud mechanics, TeamUp & TeamWork .

+- ♻️ I get my fun hunger from  - Hardware restoration, clean up  & recycling
+- 📚                           - SF , Adventure , Apocalyptic movies, series🎬 or books📚
+- 🥬                           - organizing time, things

 - 💞️ I’m looking to collaborate on anything which can improve myself
-- 📫 Reach me at edieduard02@yahoo.com || Discord EdiTu#1934 , or on social media (facebook) Eduard Ghenea !
+- 📫 Reach me at edymare97@yahoo.com || Discord EdiTu#1934 , or on social media (facebook): Eduard Ghenea !
-- :books: :film_strip: I get my fun hunger from SF & Adventure & Apocalyptic movies, series or books